- Guide Map

 There's the sound of cannon fire as the Sailing Ship Columbia, which has been transformed into Captain Hook's pirate ship, comes around the bend.
 It's an action-filled scene as Smee and the pirates swing on ropes and climb on the rigging as Captain Hook and Peter Pan pursue and duel each other.
 But following the ship is the giant crocodile, tick-tocking all the way as he attempts to get another taste of Captain Hook.

 Mickey's dream continues as the "Imagination" theme plays and the "dream come true" couples float by -- Snow White and her prince, Ariel and Eric, and Beauty and the Beast.

 Suddenly the Evil Queen from Snow White appears on stage, and the water screens reveal her animated magic mirror.
 The Evil Queen concocts a spell and transforms herself into the Wicked Witch who conjures up a series of villains to take over Mickey's dream.
-Ursula (with her pet eels, Flotsam and Jetsam), Chernabog and other nightmarish images appear on the water screens until there is a burst of flame on-stage and Maleficent appears.
+Ursula, Chernabog and other nightmarish images appear on the water screens until there is a burst of flame on-stage and Maleficent appears.
 Pointing at Mickey she laughs and in an amazing transformation sequence she becomes a 40' dragon who breathes fire and sets the water ablaze.